We'd like to

 conspiracy and mail fraud.

-Arkansas Gov. Jim Guy Tucker was indicted on three felony
+Arkansas Gov. Jim Guy Tucker was indicted on three

-making false statements and misapplying funds are added.
+fraud, making false statements and misapplying funds are added.
 When Clinton

 loyalist Judge Henry Woods dismisses the original three-count indictment